 If you are a current SDSU student or are a new Aviation Education major we do offer an elective course in the spring semester called AVIA 120 – Exploring Aviation (1 credit) which is designed for you to learn a little about aviation and career choices in aviation as well as to actually get in an airplane a few times and experience the thrill of flying.
-There is an additional fee of $600 which covers two flights where you are at the controls of a Cessna 172 and one simulator session at the airport.
+There is an additional fee of $650 which covers two flights where you are at the controls of a Cessna 172 and one simulator session at the airport.
 If you have ever thought of what it would be like to fly an airplane, this course is for you!

 Our graduates come out of our program with seven FAA ratings and from here generally instructor for a year or two and then go to a regional airline or corporate flight department.
 There is a huge need for pilots right now and we have had no problems finding positions for our graduates.
 Over the last six months we have seen an influx in flight schools and regional airlines who are actively recruiting our graduates.
 Some airlines are offering up to an $80,000 retention bonus for four years of service.

 Pay has not kept up with the demand for pilots right now; however we fully expect that to change in the future, according to our alumni survey the average salary right after college is about $26,000.
-First year pay at a regional airline is currently $60,000, which generally takes one year after graduate to accumulate the required 1,000 of total flight time to get.
+First year pay at a regional airline is currently $65,000, which generally takes one year after graduate to accumulate the required 1,000 of total flight time to get.
 It is not uncommon for graduates ten years after graduation to make over $100,000 in a pilot position.
 Flight instructors at SDSU generally earn more than $20 per hour while in school.

-We find that students do best when they start out with zero flight time along with other students from day one.
+We find that students do best when they start out with zero flight time along with other students.
 While we do accept credit for students that have their Private Pilot already, there are some caveats that we would want to discuss before going that route.
 As each student is just a little bit different, please talk to Dr. Christensen about any flight training that you will or plan to complete before you come to SDSU.
 Generally speaking, unless you find an aircraft that is substantially cheaper you will end up spending about the same amount going through our program as you would getting your private pilot done before you come here.
 We are only able to transfer in 35 hours (regardless of total time) for your FAA Private Pilot certificate.

 Our Aviation Maintenance Management degree is designed as a 2 + 2 program.
 What that means is you are required to have your Airframe and Powerplant (A&P) License from the FAA before you can begin the program, which usually means completing an Associate’s degree at a technical institute first.
 If you already have you’re A&P license, you can transfer to SDSU and it will take about 4-5 semesters to complete your coursework.